Kenworth T880 Delivers U.S. Capitol Christmas Tree to Nation’s Capital after 2,700-Mile Tour

-WASHINGTON, D.C., December 7, 2016 - After a 4,000-mile, three-week journey, the U.S. Capitol Christmas Tree came to life in a special ceremony attended by hundreds of people Tuesday evening (Dec.
-6) on the Capitol’s West Lawn.
+The U.S. Capitol Christmas Tree was lit in a special ceremony attended by thousands of people Tuesday evening on the Capitol's West Front Lawn.

-This year marks the 52nd anniversary of the traditional Capitol Hill Christmas Tree ceremony, which was first begun by U.S. House Speaker John W. McCormack in 1964.
-The tour attracted thousands of visitors at 31 schedued stops during its trip.
+This year marks the 50th anniversary of the traditional Capitol Hill Christmas Tree ceremony, which was first begun by U.S. House Speaker John W. McCormack in 1964.
+The tour attracted over 35,000 visitors at more than 30 stops during its trip across eight states from Minnesota to Washington, D.C.
+The 75-foot white spruce is decorated with thousands of hand-made ornaments, crafted by children and others from Minnesota communities.

 Kenworth Truck Company is the manufacturer of The World's Best® heavy and medium duty trucks.
 Kenworth's Internet home page is at www.kenworth.com.
 Kenworth is a PACCAR company.